 At CU Boulder, students have several math courses to choose from, based on their intended major.
 While some courses do not require a prerequisite or prior math experience, others will require a math readiness test or the completion of prerequisite coursework.

 We want to ensure that students are successful and prepared for the math courses in which they are enrolled.
 Students planning to register for a precalculus or calculus course should take the math readiness test first.
 The test score will be combined with other information including previously taken math courses, to place students in the appropriate course.
-Students who wish to improve their placement can take a proctored online math placement test.
-Note: there will also be on-campus proctored options available for students whose computers will not support the software or don't have a webcam.
+Students who wish to improve their placement can take a proctored math placement test in late August.

 Students are encouraged to review the study materials and work through a practice test before taking the actual test in a distraction-free environment.
 Please make note of the test conditions: